 Our Children and Young People

-Lessons cover everything from Quaker history and testimonies, to the Bible and Christianity, and other spiritual paths.
-In the spring, the children often have lessons outside where they learn about our responsibility to be good stewards of our Earth.
+Lessons cover everything from Quaker history and testimonies, to the Bible and Christianity, other faith practices, and spiritual paths.

-At the end of the school year, Goose Creek traditionally holds Book Sunday, where every child who participated in First Day School over the previous year is presented with a book.
+At the end of the school year, Goose Creek holds Book Sunday – this year on June 7, 2020 – where every child who participated in First Day School over the previous year is presented with a book.
 This is followed by an ice cream social to celebrate the start of the summer vacation.

 We also encourage our young people to participate in Baltimore Yearly Meeting’s Camping Program, where they can experience wholesome fun outdoors and learn how to “live” the Quaker Way of peace and mutual respect and love in community with other young people.
 During the school year, middle and high schoolers can also participate in BYM’s Young Friends and Junior Young Friends weekends.